Business & Economics

 At Burgess Hill Girls we develop the students’ knowledge and understanding of the major world faiths, and promote their spiritual, moral, cultural and social development.
 Pupils investigate Christianity and other world religions, especially those that are the main faiths of students within our school.

-By Year 9 students are well versed in being able to express their own views whilst also appreciating and expressing the points of view of others.
+By the end of Year 8 students are well versed in being able to express their own views whilst also appreciating and expressing the points of view of others.
 We emphasise critical thinking, and aim to teach students to construct good arguments, analyse sources of evidence and think about different kinds of truth.

 We examine questions such as: